MehdiLouzar/Industria-merged/README.md

 This starts PostgreSQL, the API backend on port 3001 and the front-end on port 3000.
 The front-end is built with `NEXT_PUBLIC_API_URL=http://localhost:3001` so your browser can reach the API directly on the host.
+When using Docker, the frontend server accesses the backend via `API_INTERNAL_URL=http://backend:3001`.
 An optional Nginx proxy listens on port 80.

 ### Manual database initialisation